Tha Carter III: Singles

 The album's lead single, "Lollipop", topped the US Billboard Hot 100 for 5 non-consecutive weeks, making it Wayne's most successful single in his career.
 It features rapper Static Major.
 The album's second single, "A Milli", was another top ten.
 It reached No. 6 on the Billboard Hot 100.
 It also won a Grammy for Best Rap Song.
 The video for the second single, "A Milli", was set to be released in May, and has since been mainstreamed.
 Multiple versions of the track were to be included on the album as "skit-like" tracks, featuring artists such as Tyga, Cory Gunz, Hurricane Chris and Lil Mama.
 Another artist, 13-year-old Lil Chuckee, was also set to appear on one of the "A Milli" skits.
 None of the skits made the final cut of the album.
 The third single is "Got Money", featuring T-Pain.
 It reached No. 10 on the Billboard Hot 100.
 The fourth single is "Mrs. Officer", featuring Bobby Valentino.
 It made the Top 20 in just four weeks.
-"Comfortable" was sent to American rhythmic contemporary radio as the album's fifth and final single on September 29, 2008.
 "Lollipop", "A Milli", "Got Money", and another track, "Mr. Carter", were nominated for a Grammy.
 Lil Wayne also performed "Tie My Hands" with Robin Thicke at the 51st Grammy Awards.

 The album also featured the releases of promo singles.
 "3 Peat" peaked at number 66 on the Billboard 100.
 "You Ain't Got Nuthin" featuring Fabolous and Juelz Santana was released as a promo single, peaking at number 81 on the Billboard 100.
 "Mr. Carter", featuring Jay-Z, peaked at number 62 on the Billboard 100, number 27 on the Hot R&B/Hip Hop Songs chart, and number 13 on the Top Rap Songs.
 It was nominated for a Grammy for Best Rap Performance by a Duo or a Group in 2009.